brunocfalcao/larapush/README.md

 ### Installation

+:exclamation: In order to generate your OAuth client and token, you need to first install Larapush on your web server:

-You need to require the package on both your web server and your local dev machine:
+Enter on your web server and run the following commands:

 ```bash
 composer require brunocfalcao/larapush --dev
 ```

->In order to generate your OAuth client and token, you need to first install Larapush on your web server:

 ```bash
 php artisan larapush:install-remote